flux9-org/blog/content/posts/neovim-setup/index.md

 Now in each Platformio project you need to run `platformio run -t compiledb` everytime you add a new dependency and the LSP should function fine.
 Without doing this there is no `compile_commands.json` file generated and the Clangd LSP doesn't work correctly as it doesn't have the information it needs to compile the microcontroller code.

-Specific for ESP32, If this approach of a default clangd binary and permissive query-driver doesn't work for you, can also try building the `xtensa_clangd` and add that to your LSP `cmd`: https://github.com/espressif/esp-idf/issues/6721#issuecomment-997150632
+Specific for ESP32, If this approach of a default clangd binary and permissive query-driver doesn't work for you, can also try building the `xtensa_clangd` and add that to your LSP `cmd`: <https://github.com/espressif/esp-idf/issues/6722#issuecomment-997150632>

-In the same github issue there is people who have as good LSP support just with setting a permissive query-driver and that is the approach I'm using: https://github.com/espressif/esp-idf/issues/6721#issuecomment-1593710089
+In the same github issue there is people who have as good LSP support just with setting a permissive query-driver and that is the approach I'm using: <https://github.com/espressif/esp-idf/issues/6721#issuecomment-1593710089>

-#### Opening files: Using Neotree with Vim-keybind Pane Movements and Telescope
+### Finding Files
-There are more advanced methods of moving around in files like ThePrimeagens harpoon: https://github.com/ThePrimeagen/harpoon.
+There are more advanced methods of moving around different files like [ThePrimeagens harpoon](https://github.com/ThePrimeagen/harpoon).

 I've found that a combination of Neotree with Telescope to find files can also work well with little mental overhead required.
 If you don't know exactly the name of the file, you just navigate to it using Neotree, and if you do know the name you use Telescope.